CharlieCard: Automated Fare Collection 2.0

+In November 2017, the MBTA Fiscal and Management Control Board approved a $723 million contract with Cubic Corporation to replace the original CharlieCard and CharlieTicket with a new system ("AFC 2.0", for Automated Fare Collection) by 2021, that would allow fare gates to be compatible with contactless payment systems that have since been built into many credit cards and smartphones.
+To speed boarding, payment readers would be installed at all doors of Green Line trolleys and buses (to allow a proof-of-payment system) and cash-on-board payments would no longer be allowed, requiring customers to load cash onto cards at vending machines or retailers.
+It would also be extended to the Commuter Rail, where passengers would tap on and off.
+Public meetings on the new system were held in 2017 and 2018, but then stopped in 2019 until a revised plan was announced in December 2019.
+The new plan, costing over $900 million, was planned to roll out more gradually from 2020 to 2024.

+In February 2023, the MBTA confirmed that the project might be delayed beyond the 2024 deadline.
+Contactless credit/debit card and smartphone mobile wallet payments was launched on August 1, 2024, on the bus and subway systems.
+As of May 2024, the second-generation CharlieCard system, including a mobile app and new fare vending machines, is planned to be introduced in 2025.
+The system is planned to be extended to commuter rail and ferry in 2026.

 Technology

 The CharlieCard can store a cash balance and daily, weekly and monthly passes that allow unlimited rides during the set period of time.
 Passengers use the plastic CharlieCard by tapping it against a target on a gate or a vehicle farebox.
 When tapped, the gate or farebox either debits the cost of the passenger's ride, verifies that the card has a valid transfer or that the card has a pass that is valid for travel at the given time and location.
 Transit riders can add value or a monthly pass to their cards at machines located at MBTA stations and vehicles, MBTA ticket offices, and retail sales terminals at select outlets.
 Beginning in 2009, CharlieCards could be registered and have passes or money added to them online.

 The original CharlieCards show no expiration date, but expired three to five years after they were first activated.
 CharlieCards distributed later had expiration dates printed on them and are valid for ten years, with the exception of Student CharlieCards which expire at the end of the school year they are issued.